milladgit/gecko/README.md

 ------------------
 ## Funding

-This project is sponsored by grants from the National Science Foundation (Award No. 1531814) and Department of Energy (Award No. DE-SC0016501).
+This project is sponsored by generous support from the National Science Foundation (Award No. 1531814) and the Department of Energy (Award No. DE-SC0016501).

 ![](./docs/images/NSF_4-Color_bitmap_Logo_thumb.png)
 ![](./docs/images/DOE_logo_thumb.png)